cybozu-go/meows/docs/design.md

       provides a simple `job-failed` command, and asks users to execute this command when the job is failed.
 The `if: failure()` syntax allows users to run the step only when one of previous steps exit with non-zero code.
-   1. Annotate the `Pod` manifest for itself with a timestamp when to delete this `Pod`.
-If the job is succeeded or canceled, the `Pod` annotates itself with the current time.
-If the job is failed, the `Pod` annotate itself with the future time, for example 20 min later.
+   1. Publish the timestamp of when to delete this pod in the `/deletion_time` endpoint.
+      If the job is succeeded or canceled, the `Pod` publishes the current time for delete itself.
+If the job is failed, the `Pod` publishes the future time for delete itself, for example 20 min later.
 1. The Slack agent notifies the result of the job on a Slack channel.
 1. Users can extend the failed runner if they want to by clicking a button on Slack.
 1. The Slack agent is running a WebSocket process to watch extending messages from Slack.
 If it receives a message, it annotates the `Pod` manifest with the designated time.
-1. `Pod` sweeper periodically checks if there are `Pod`s annotated with the old timestamp, and if any, it deletes `Pod`s.
+1. `Pod` sweeper periodically checks if there are `Pod`s published or annotated with the old timestamp, and if any, it deletes `Pod`s.
+As for the deletion timestamp, annotation given by the Slack agent has priority.

 ### How Runner's state is managed